 The COVID-19 pandemic has shed light on numerous important health-related topics, including the role of nutrition and dietetics in preventive care.
 Among other chronic ailments, the Centers for Disease Control and Prevention cited obesity, Type 2 diabetes, and some heart conditions as elevating a person’s risk profile for experiencing severe illness.
 Diet has a significant role to play in the development, progression, management, and treatment of these underlying conditions.
 Proper nutrition can serve as a building block for overall long-term health.

 By earning a master’s degree in food, nutrition, and dietetics, you’ll develop a scientific understanding of how diet impacts health.
 You’ll prepare for careers that help people, whether individually or in a systemwide capacity, to live healthier lives by eating nutritious foods.
 In addition, this may be a good fit if you enjoy having the ability to arrange your work schedule in a way that encourages better work-life balance.
 A U.S. News & World Report overview of job satisfaction for dietitians and nutritionists claimed that these professionals enjoyed above-average work flexibility.

 Departments that offer degrees related to the field of dietetics sometimes use different terms, including “food nutrition” and “nutrition and dietetics.”
-You should review program descriptions carefully, because one department may house multiple nutritional science programs.
+You should review program descriptions carefully when researching online master's in nutrition and dietetics degrees, because one department may house multiple nutritional science programs.

 Some programs are intended to provide a more general scientific background, helping students prepare for research roles or more advanced study in the health sciences, including in the medical field.
 Other departments focus on business management and the hospitality industry as seen through the lens of food service.
 If a degree path is referred to as a Didactic Program in Dietetics (DPD), then it is intended to closely align with the training required for registered dietitians (RDs).